wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/scheduled-task-properties.md

     In a clustered environment, tasks are distributed among server nodes according to the round-robin method, by default.
 If required, you can change this default task handling behaviour so that tasks are distributed randomly, or according to a specific rule.

     -   See the instructions on how to configure task scheduling for the Micro Integrator.
     -   You can also configure the task handling behaviour at task-level, by specifying the Pinned Servers for a task.
 Note that this setting overrides the server-level configuration.
-However, the pinned server task is applicable only when in non-clustering mode.
+However, note that the pinned server parameter is applicable only for tasks with co-ordination disabled.

     Also, note that a scheduled task will only run on one of the nodes (at a given time) in a clustered environment.
 The task will fail over to another node only if the first node fails.
 -->